podsadd/SSLCertExpirySummary/README.md

 ### How to Setup your local environment:
 1. Use VSCode (extensions: Pylance, Python)
-2. Create a .env file in root of project
+2. Create a .env file in root of project with the following 2 lines:

      - `SECRET_KEY=<BAD_SECRET_KEY>`